bacdillon/Python/05_Streamlit/Bagger Digital Preservation/Readme.md

 # Bagger Digital Preservation

-Implementation using Streamlit, inspired by the supplied Bagger guide.
+Implementation using Streamlit, inspired by the supplied Bagger guide.<br>
 This is NOT the official Library of Congress Bagger application.
-An educational streamlit application that teaches and demonstrates the **BagIt** digital preservation packaging standard, with libraries, archives, and institutions like the Library of Congress to package digital files for long-term storage and transfer, with built-in integrity verification.
+This demonstrates the **BagIt** digital preservation packaging standard, with libraries, archives, and institutions like the Library of Congress to package digital files for long-term storage and transfer, with built-in integrity verification.

 ## Overview